codersfield/Facebook-Album/README.md

 Keep devloping  :)

-Note: Facebook app review still not approved you can run it in Dev Mode.
+Note: Facebook app still not approved you can run it in Dev Mode.